 Successful applications will be matched to Mentors with the most complementary experience and knowledge for the proposed project.

-Each Mentor has around 45 minutes a week allocated to work with you.
+Each Mentor has a maximum of 10 hours over the Mentoring Session to work with you.
 Use of this time is negotiable with your Mentor based on your needs and their availability.
-Multiple weeks of mentoring time can be strategically shifted to key points in the project design.
+Your Mentor will ensure you are getting support during key moments of your wildlife conservation project.

 If a project design finishes early, your Mentor will still be available to work with you on the program as you reflect on your practice and plan for future improvements.